sajidsolo/TWS-Scripts/README.md

-Can be Found in Releases or Repo Flies
+Can be Found in Releases

 # Leaderstats
 This Lua script is required and without it the main script will not work.